UMN-Kernel-Object/ukoos/doc/tutorials/first-day.md

 make qemu
 ```

-**Include asciinema**

-It should spit out a bunch of debug information, look for  XXXXX
-XXXXXXXX

 ## Debugging

 From the first terminal run qemu, but we need to add options to enable debugging